thet/quintagroup.dropdownmenu/README.txt

 Compatibility
 =============

-* **Plone 4** sample CSS file based on Sunburst theme provided
+* **Plone 4.x** sample CSS file based on Sunburst theme provided
-* **Plone 3.0-3.3** the default CSS file has to be overridden
+* **Plone 3.x** the default CSS file has to be overridden

 Installation
 ============

-* add http://good-py.appspot.com/release/plone.app.registry/1.0b2 to versions in your buildout
+* add http://good-py.appspot.com/release/plone.app.registry/1.0b2 to versions in your buildout for Plone<4.1
 * add quintagroup.dropdownmenu to eggs in your buildout
 * install Plone DropDown Menu in Plone via Site Setup -> Add-ons